 Writing fresh blog posts and adding new web pages is one way to build SEO.
 Simply adding content for the sake of search rankings ignores a major factor: how you engage your target audience.
 Every business brand has a unique voice, using tone and word choice to tempt a prospect to read on and potentially convert into a lead.
 Yet how do you know if your content is readable?
-In this post I’ll explain three different content analysis methodologies.
+In this post, I’ll explain three different content analysis methodologies.

 Why Use Content Analysis Tools?

-It may seem an obvious question, however we’ve found that many brands don’t actually use a content analysis tool to evaluate if their copy is written in a way that appeals to their target audience.
-Also known as language analysis, content analysis is a way to grade your web copy based upon reading abilities.
+It may seem an obvious question, however, we’ve found that many brands don’t actually use a content analysis tool to evaluate if their copy is written in a way that appeals to their target audience.
+Also known as language analysis, content analysis is a way to grade your web copy based on reading abilities.
 If you write above an audience’s reading comprehension, you’ll most likely to quickly lose them (and negatively affect your website’s bounce and conversion rate).

 Flesch Reading Ease